aubreyrjones/mutagen/README.md

    `○` on either side of the aptitude name and the `►` after the last `○`: `○ APT_NAME ○ ○ ○ ►`.
 The number of `○` isn't important.

 6. Avoid complex formatting in move text.
-Specifically, features like tables, images, embedded spreadsheets, and all the other fancy shit LibreOffice can do will break when the playbook is converted to plain text for automatic parsing.
-Keep it simple, or you'll need to go back and edit the JSON to clean things up (which is hell, trust me).

-7. Use the LibreOffice unordered and ordered list options to create lists.
+Keep it simple.

-8. For text inputs (places where players are expected to put notes), carefully follow the format shown in the Common Name/Concept/Drives and Example Wizard Concentration items.
+7. For text inputs (places where players are expected to put notes), carefully follow the format shown in the Common Name/Concept/Drives and Example Wizard Concentration items.
 Use the two-line example for items where the player only needs to write a couple words.
 Use